valahraban/AID-World-Info-research-sheet/docs/EWIJSON and script guide birb version.md

 With an easy to understand reference this is the reality stone from avengers.
 You flick your fingers while calling the stone and the context becomes whatever you want.
 Many other memes and pop cultures also apply.

 Mr.Accountant's writeup on how to do to the patented (Zynj and friends) Context Nuke:
 1. Remember at 1432 characters.
 Don't pay attention to the 1000 limit, its only a suggestion now.  [m] should work if you load it before the world entries.
 2. Have EWIJSON so you can control when this thing dissipates with the [l] attribute.
 3. You need around 1300 characters in the frontMemory (Where you see your story).
 4. Have 1300 character in world entries hooked to to a VERY specific keyword that only can trigger.
 They need to be hooked to [t].
 5. Watch as the context becomes whatever you want.

 ## Credits
 Zynj for writing EWIJSON, updating it frequently and educating people on how to use it.
 STARSTRUCK for his artdungeon.user.js.
+OnePunchVAM and Gnurro or also making cool scripts.
 Latitude for making scripting free. birb for writing this.